ebanfa/shadow-plugin-builder/README.md

 ## Motivation

 Having worked with JEE in past projects, I had the idea of having a JEE type API in PHP with WordPress as the application server.
+But hey am no guru or expert in
+PHP or WordPress (yet :-)), am just a guy with an idea.

 ## Installation